ropensci-archive/roweb2/content/technotes/2020-05-07-rmd-citations/index.md

 To summarize our workflow

-* Instead of referencing the bibliography file in the Document metadata we create an object referring to it in a chunk by calling `RefManageR::ReadBib()`;
+* Instead of referencing the bibliography file in the Document metadata we create an object referring to it in an R code chunk by calling `RefManageR::ReadBib()`;

 * We use a custom-made `cite()` function using `RefManageR::NoCite()` to signal the use of the reference, and string manipulation to add it in the correct format;

-* We make the bibliography appear using `RefManageR::PrintBibliography` and `tools::bibstyle()` in a chunk with the `results="asis"` option, chunk that we put exactly where we want the bibliography to appear.
+* We make the bibliography appear using `RefManageR::PrintBibliography` and `tools::bibstyle()` in a chunk with the `results="asis"` option.
+We put that chunk exactly where we want the bibliography to appear.

 ### Do even more with BibTeX files

 The workflow presented earlier was a cool example of using RefManageR to use a BibTeX file.
-There are other two packages that are worth knowing about for more .bib gymnastics: bib2df and handlr.
+There are two other packages that are worth knowing about for more .bib gymnastics: bib2df and handlr.

 #### bib2df: from BibTeX to tibble